sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-logoncommands-asynchronouscommand.md

 `AsynchronousCommand` specifies a single command to run the first time that a user logs onto the computer.

-To learn more about running scripts with Windows Setup, see [Add a Custom Script to Windows Setup](../../manufacture/desktop/add-a-custom-script-to-windows-setup-win8.md).

 ## Child Elements